kmlvision/node-chromium/README.md

 For future releases we follow the following docker tag policy:

-* shorthand tag containing only the node major version: `release-node[node-major-version]`
+* shorthand tag containing only the node major version: `node[node-major-version]`
-* full tag containing chrome, node and debian
+* full tag containing chromium, node and debian
-  version: `release-[chrome-version]_node[node-major-version]_debian[debian-version]`
+  version: `chromium[chromium-version]_node[node-major-version]_debian[debian-major-version]`

-We do not maintain the default `latest` tag anymore since we want to encourage our developers to explicitly state the node version they want to use.
+We still maintain the default `latest` tag but we want to encourage our developers to explicitly state the node version they want to use.